Research Facilities

 The Graduated Program in Bacteriology is situated at the heart of a dense collection of biomedical research facilities.
 GPiB students have access to the latest technologies and support services, no matter their research interests.
-Exhaustive lists of available resources are available through HMS and the Harvard Catalyst, and a few are highlighted below.
+Exhaustive lists of available facilities are available through HMS and the Harvard Catalyst, and a few are highlighted below.

 MICRON Floating Microscopy Core